kuuueee/coding_club_2023/README.md

 Hello!
 My name is Miguel but you probably know me as Mr. C.

-This is the place where you will download any files to use when practicing these coding excersises.
+This is the place where you will download any files to use when practicing these coding exercises.

 You can find the neccesary resources below: